SpocWiki/_public/schema.org/type/is_a_/intangible/enumeration/media_manipulation_rating_enumeration.md

 [ #is_/part_of :: https://pending.schema.org ]

-Codes for use with the <a class="localLink" href="/mediaAuthenticityCategory">mediaAuthenticityCategory</a> property, indicating the authenticity of a media object (in the context of how it was published or shared).
-In general these codes are not mutually exclusive, although some combinations (such as 'original' versus 'transformed', 'edited' and 'staged') would be contradictory if applied in the same <a class="localLink" href="/MediaReview">MediaReview</a>.
+Codes for use with the [[../../../../Predicate/Relations/has/has_media_authenticity_category]] property, indicating the authenticity of a media object (in the context of how it was published or shared).

+In general, these codes are not mutually exclusive, although some combinations (such as 'original' versus 'transformed', 'edited' and 'staged') would be contradictory if applied in the same [[../../creative_work/review/media_review]].

 Note that the application of these codes is with regard to a piece of media shared or published in a particular context.

 [ #is_/sub_class_of :: [[../Enumeration]] ]